winglang/wing/docs/contributing/999-rfcs/2023-10-01-workloads.md

 pulling the container image and maintaining it's lifecycle and cleanup via a local docker installation.

-If docker is not installed, an error should provide useful instructions on how to install it.
+If docker is not installed or there is a problem pulling an image from an external registry, an error should provide useful instructions on how to install it.

 ### Hot reloading for fast local iteration (P1)

 > Reqtag: `c:hot-reloading`

-When developing a Wing application which references a locally defined container image, we would like to support live updates which to instantly reload the program when the source changes.
+When developing a Wing application which references a locally defined container image, we would like to support live updates which to instantly reload the program when the image source changes.
+This might require Wing to have a more intimate understanding of the anatomy of the build process of the image.

 >
 > **Implementation Note:** Rebuilding the image every time will likely not be good enough and some